Four Star Playhouse: Production

 Blake Edwards was among the writers and directors who contributed to the series, making his debut as a director on the program in 1952.
-Edwards created the recurring character (eight episodes) of illegal gambling house operator Willie Dante for Dick Powell to play on this series.
-The character was later revamped and spun off in his own series starring Howard Duff, then-husband of Lupino.

 The pilot for Meet McGraw, starring Frank Lovejoy, aired here (under that title, February 25, 1954), as did another episode in which Lovejoy recreated his role of Chicago newspaper reporter Randy Stone, from the radio drama Nightbeat (titled "Search in the Night", November 5, 1953).